j-paulino/j-paulino.github.io/_posts/2016-07-03-learning-from-the-masters.markdown

 especially his [blog](https://addyosmani.com/blog/).

 ## Nicholas C. Zakas
 Mr. Zakas has been world class for a long time (at least 10 years).
 He did pioneering work while working at Yahoo and box.
 He has also written several books about JS.
-I've peronally read and recommend:
+I've personally read and recommend:
 Maintainable JavaScript, Professional JavaScript (3rd Edition) and High Performance JavaScript.
 His [blog](https://www.nczonline.net/){:target="_blank"} shows that he is always working on his craft and is always at the forefront.
 I am looking forward to reading [Understanding ECMAScript 6](https://leanpub.com/understandinges6){:target="_blank"}.